ro0gr/ember-cli-page-object/guides/quickstart.md

 ## Properties

-Component API can be extended with a rich set of properties and actions.
+Component API can also be extended with a rich set of properties and actions.
 By default all the properties and actions inherit a parent component `scope` but you can specify a custom `scope` for it.

 ```js
 import {